How to Build a Minimalist Wardrobe to Streamline Your Closet (and Your Life)

 Pants that let us fake mile-long legs?
 Sign.
 Us.
 Up.
 Look for a darker wash that’s even more slimming and wear them with everything from sandals in the summer to heeled boots when the temps drop.

 5. White Button-Down

-A slightly loose button-down is relaxed, comfortable and super chic, finished off with a borrowed-from-the-boys effect.
+A slightly loose button-down is relaxed, comfortable and super chic, and an easy way to create a borrowed-from-the-boys effect.
 Scrunch up the sleeves and undo the top few buttons to keep it from looking too stuffy.

 6. Camel Trench Coat

 A polished addition to any outfit, the trench will never go out of style.
-Plus, it also works with pretty much any type of personal style.
+Plus, it also works with pretty much any and all types of personal style.